Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 She gave me a look indicating that she had heard that particular line a few too many times.
 “Thank you Captain Kodai, but I need to get this footage edited before the next broadcast.
 Maybe next time you’re in-system?”
 She smiled politely.

 I shrugged inwardly.
 “It’s a date!”
 With a final smile, I went outside and grabbed an air-cab to my hotel.

 Once there I debated what to do next.
 Contact Dr. Korvusar and see if she would tell me anything more?
-Head over to the Downport and either plant the bug or contact Jestin?
+Head over to the Downport and either plant the scanner or contact Jestin?

 In the end I did nothing.
 Went down to the hotel bar and had a few beers and a few baskets of tama chips.
 Percy would complain about my diet when I checked back in on-board, but it could deal with it.
 After a while I went back up to my room and to bed.